 I strategically chose light fittings with opal finish lamps/shades to help diffuse the light throughout the whole interior and create a cosy glow during the darker months (as the only natural light source is via the shopfront).
 The wall lights above the banquette seat not only provide light for customers, but also adds a point of visual interest on an otherwise plain wall.

-Because there a lot of bespoke design elements for a relatively small space, I consciously kept the cost of other items down - like the simple stainless steel shelving used throughout, and utilising the movable baking racks as the bread displays, leaning into the industrial, working bakery aesthetic.
+Because there were lot of bespoke design elements for a relatively small space, I consciously kept the cost of other items down - like the simple stainless steel shelving used throughout, and utilising the movable baking racks as the bread displays, leaning into the industrial, working bakery aesthetic.

 All aspects of the customer experience have been considered in the interior design.
 You'll see there's coat hooks for wet and cold weather visits, and a glass water dispenser on the self-serve station at the back of the site for customers sitting in.
 There's stainless steel containers for consumables like biodegradable cutlery, napkins, and sugar sachets etc neatly displayed above the self-serve station by the entrance for customers on their way out.